rokiwi/old/_posts/articles/2013-05-22-sample-post-images.md

 ---
 layout: article
-title: "A Post about New Zealand"
+title: A Post about New Zealand
 categories: articles
 excerpt: Examples and code for displaying images in posts.
 tags: